publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch68/schIII/m__us_usc_t20_s5891b.md

  __References in Text__

-    The Elementary and Secondary Education Act of 1965, referred to in subsecs. (a)(2)(A)(ii), (b)(1), and (c)(1)(G), is [Pub.
+    The Elementary and Secondary Education Act of 1965, referred to in subsecs. (a)(2)(A)(ii), (3)(A)(v), (b)(1), and (c)(1)(G), is [Pub.
 L. 89–10][/us/pl/89/10], Apr.
 11, 1965, [79 Stat.
 27][/us/stat/79/27], which is classified generally to chapter 70 (§ 6301 et seq.) of this title.
 Title I of the Act is classified generally to subchapter I (§ 6301 et seq.) of chapter 70 of this title.
-Parts A, C, and D of title I are classified generally to parts A (§ 6311 et seq.), C (§ 6391 et seq.), and D (§ 6421 et seq.), respectively, of subchapter I of chapter 70 of this title.
-Part A of title II is classified generally to part A (§ 6611 et seq.) of subchapter II of chapter 70 of this title.
-Part A of title IV is classified generally to part A (§ 7101) of subchapter IV of chapter 70 of this title.
+Parts A, C, and D of title I of the Act are classified generally to parts A (§ 6311 et seq.), C (§ 6391 et seq.), and D (§ 6421 et seq.), respectively, of subchapter I of chapter 70 of this title.
+Part A of title II of the Act is classified generally to part A (§ 6611 et seq.) of subchapter II of chapter 70 of this title.
+Part A of title IV of the Act is classified generally to part A (§ 7101) of subchapter IV of chapter 70 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 6301 of this title][/us/usc/t20/s6301] and Tables.

     The Every Student Succeeds Act, referred to in subsec. (a)(2)(A)(ii), is [Pub.
 L. 114–95][/us/pl/114/95], Dec.
 10, 2015, [129 Stat.
 1802][/us/stat/129/1802].
 For complete classification of this Act to the Code, see Short Title of 2015 Amendment note set out under [section 6301 of this title][/us/usc/t20/s6301] and Tables.